Worst Behavior: Critical reception

 Kyle Kramer of Complex named it the third best song of 2013.

 Music video

-The music video for "Worst Behavior" was filmed in mid-October 2013, in Memphis, Tennessee by Director X. Turk of the Hot Boys, Drake's father, Juicy J, and Project Pat, along with MJG from 8Ball & MJG, made cameo appearances in the video.
+The music video for "Worst Behavior" was filmed in mid-October 2013, in Memphis, Tennessee, by Director X. Turk of the Hot Boys, Drake's father, Juicy J, and Project Pat, along with MJG from 8Ball & MJG, made cameo appearances in the video.
 On November 9, 2013, Drake previewed the music video during his stop in New Orleans during Would You Like A Tour?.
 The ten-minute-long music video was released on November 11, 2013.

-Cover
+Derivative works

+Eric Dingus, an 18-year-old Austin, Texas–based electronic producer, released a remix of the song to his SoundCloud page.
+The remix was shared on Drake's October's Very Own blog on November 17, 2013.

-Indian-Canadian YouTube celebrity Jus Reign created a cover video which was shot in Punjab, India.
+Indian-Canadian YouTube celebrity Jus Reign created a cover video which was shot in Punjab, India, and uploaded to YouTube in April 2014.